AVSLab/basilisk/docs/source/Support/bskKnownIssues.rst

 -----------------
 - In Xcode, when editing ``vizInterface.c/h`` files, the protobuffer library is not properly found when opNav is included.
   The code compiles, but auto-completion etc. doesn't work in that module.
+- ``conan`` version 1.44 is causing build issues because the way the source and build folders are set has changed.
+This is fixed in current version of Basilisk.

 Version 2.1.1
 -------------